Table of Contents

 - drinking tap water that has lead in it (some homes may have leaded pipes or fixtures that may leach into the water)

-What do I do if my home has been painted with lead-based paint?
+What should I do if my home has been painted with lead-based paint?

 Lead in Soil

-Almost all of the lead in soil comes from lead-based paint chips flaking from homes (built before 1978), factory pollution, and the past use of leaded gasoline.
-Over time, lead builds up in soil.
-Lead levels in soil are usually higher in cities, alongside roadways, near industries that use lead, and next to older homes where crumbling lead paint has fallen into the soil, and lead dust has washed off from the roof.
+Almost all the lead in the soil comes from lead paint chips from homes (built before 1978), factory pollution, and the use of leaded gasoline before it was discontinued.
+Lead levels in soil are usually higher in cities, alongside roadways, near industries that use lead, and next to older homes where crumbling lead paint has fallen into the soil.

-- eating soil contaminated by lead from paint from former leaded gasoline emissions or from industrial air emissions
+- eating soil contaminated by lead from paint, from former leaded gasoline emissions or from industrial air pollution

 - eating lead contaminated fruits and vegetables that were not thoroughly washed or that absorbed lead from the soil